devops0819/python-docker-k8s-argo-rollouts/README.md

-# python-docker-k8s-argo-rollouts
+# python-argo-docker-k8s-rollouts
-This is a Simple repo in which I used Python, Docker, k8s, Argo and Rollouts
+ This is a Simple repo in which I used Python, k8s, Argo and Rollouts